CppMicroServices/rfcs/text/0017-conan-support.md

 Set US_USE_SYSTEM_MINIZ=OFF or disable deterministic builds.
 ```

 **Dependency version synchronization.** When a vendored dependency is updated in `third_party/`, the corresponding version pin in the Conan recipe must be bumped in the same release.
 This ensures the vendored and Conan paths remain functionally equivalent.
 The version pins in the `find_package()` calls should also be updated to match.
+This is enforced via contributing guidelines (`CONTRIBUTING.rst`) — any PR that updates a vendored dependency must include the corresponding Conan recipe and CMake `find_package()` version updates.
+Automated enforcement (e.g. a CI check) may be added once the recipe is published to conan-center-index.

 **CI for the Conan recipe.** A new CI pipeline will be added to the CppMicroServices GitHub repo to validate the Conan recipe.
 This will be added once the required CMake changes are merged and included in a tagged release so that the recipe can consume the source archive.
 Until then, validation is performed manually and through conan-center-index CI upon submission.